hnjw-png/DJANGOBLOG/README.md

 ## Homepage Header Section :

-The homepage header starts with the header title 'Create a Personlised Event at Event 101!'
-This title is decorated with shading and multiple colors to match the overall color scheme of the website, this makes the title stand out even more...and shows the purpose of the webpage absolutely directly.
+The homepage header starts with the header title 'Event 101!'
+This title is decorated with multiple colors to match the overall color scheme of the website and of course the logo, this makes the title stand out even more...and shows the purpose of the webpage absolutely directly.
 The backgorund the concery colors photo which makes the site look very stylish and the color remains the same for the rules purpose statement below the header;

 Thereafter you have another section which color changes to light blue, to correlate with the websites color scheme and to make each title stand out individually.